2014 Florida Gators football team

-Despite calls for the firing of head coach Will Muschamp, Florida athletic director Jeremy Foley opted to bring the coach back for his fourth year, explaining that "I think he has a strong plan, and I think he will fix this."

-Pre-season
+Preseason

 On April 12, 2014, the Gators played the Orange and Blue game, the program's annual intra-squad spring game.
 The result was a 23–23 tie, with the Orange team coming back to score a game-tying touchdown and extra point as time expired.
 The Orange team was led by quarterbacks Skyler Mornhinweg and highly recruited freshman Will Grier, and the Blue team was led by returning fourth-year junior Jeff Driskel.